Miguel de Icaza: Advocacy of Microsoft open technologies

 De Icaza endorsed Microsoft's Office Open XML (OOXML) document standard, disagreeing with a lot of the widespread criticism in the open source and free-software community.

 He also developed Mono – a free and open-source alternative to Microsoft's .NET Framework – for GNOME.
 This has raised much disagreement due to the patents that Microsoft holds on the .NET Framework.

 De Icaza was criticized by Richard Stallman on the Software Freedom Day 2009, who labeled him as "Traitor to the Free Software Community".
 Icaza responded on his blog to Stallman with the remark that he believes in a "world of possibility" and that he is open for discussions on ways to improve the pool of open source and free software.

 Preference for Mac over Linux

 In August 2012, de Icaza criticized the Linux desktop as "killed by Apple".
 De Icaza specifically criticized a generally developer-focused culture, lack of backward compatibility, and fragmentation among the various Linux distributions.
 In March 2013, de Icaza announced on his personal blog that he regularly used macOS instead of Linux for desktop computing.

 .NET Foundation director

 In 2014 he joined Anders Hejlsberg on stage during the announcements of the .NET Foundation and the open sourcing of Microsoft's C# Compiler.
 He went on to serve on the board of directors of the .NET Foundation.

 Leaving Microsoft

-In March 2022 he announced he was leaving Microsoft and taking some time off.
+In March 2022, he announced he was leaving Microsoft and taking some time off.

+In May 2025, he officially launched Xogot at GodotCon Boston.